Where are you based?

 How do you discover new music?

 At the office Mint’s label manager, Ryan, is usually playing Spotify on the office speakers, so sometimes I’ll just Shazam a song if something I don’t know comes on that I like and don’t already know.
 I do the same while watching movies and TV series etc. I’ve been trying to learn more about the world of music licensing so I’ve been doing a lot of focused TV-watching in the name of research.
 But we also get sent a lot of demos at the label, I’ll listen to those.
 I do a lot of glancing at blogs and podcasts, I’m on a handful of mailing lists for music news in general.
-I recently started listening to some record-label specific podcasts that I highly recommend for anyone interested in learning more about the other side of the music (Other Record Labels, The Future of What).
+I recently started listening to some record-label-specific podcasts that I highly recommend for anyone interested in learning more about the other side of the music (Other Record Labels, The Future of What).
 Bandcamp has done some really great editorials that get me looking at music that I think I would otherwise never encounter and that platform in general is such an amazing resource.
 I am friends with a lot of music-minded folks on social media, so I’ll take note of recommendations and try to give things a listen.
 I follow other labels and see what they’re putting out, I try to keep up on the new releases.
 Blogs in Canada like Some Party and the Cups n’ Cakes Network are focused on Canadian content, so I’ll check those out to keep tabs on what’s going on, and of course I keep up with Exclaim! on the regular.
 CiTR is one of Vancouver’s trusted college radio stations and I try to listen when pals have shows, though I’m not an avid radio listener during the work day, as it can get too distracting.
 But I do the radio tracking for our releases every week so I’m usually checking out college charts and taking notes on who’s showing up there.
-In the US, for blogs I love the Grey Estates, and KEXP is always putting out great content as well.
+In the US, for blogs, I love the Grey Estates, and KEXP is always putting out great content as well.
 Our lovely publicist Nathan at Riot Act Media is usually promoting great artists, so I like to keep up with their roster.
 I still go to quite a few live shows, though don’t get out to live shows in Vancouver as much as I used to.
 But I’m often at festivals and conferences for work where I see a lot of new bands.
-I’m also a sporadically touring musician and I tour-managed one of our bands this summer and ended up finding a lot of new bands just through researching who to play with in various cities.
+I’m also a sporadically touring musician and I tour-managed one of our bands this summer and ended up finding a lot of new bands just by researching who to play with in various cities.
 I think booking and going on tours is a great way to find new music!

 What formats do you usually listen to?
 LP, CD, Cassette, Digital, Streaming Services and why?